shdown/luastatus/README.md

 Barlibs are capable of taking options.

+Installation
+===
+`cmake . && make && sudo make install`

+You can specify a Lua library to build with: `cmake -DWITH_LUA_LIBRARY=luajit .`

+You can disable building certain barlibs and plugins, e.g. `cmake -DBUILD_PLUGIN_XTITLE=OFF .`

+Getting started
+===
+First, find your barlib’s subdirectory in the `barlibs/` directory.
+Then read its `README.md` file for detailed instructions and documentation.

+Similary, for plugins’ documentation, see `README.md` files in the subdirectories of `plugins/`.

+You will find widget examples in `contrib/widget-examples`.

+Using luastatus binary
+===
+Note that some barlibs can provide their own wrappers for luastatus; that’s why you should consult your barlib’s `README.md` first.

+Pass a barlib with `-b`, then (optionally) its options with `-B`, then widget files.

+If `-b` argument contains a slash, it is treated as a path to a shared library.
+If it does not, luastatus tries to load `<argument>.so` from the directory configured at the build time (CMake `BARLIBS_DIR` variable, defaults to `${CMAKE_INSTALL_FULL_LIBDIR}/luastatus/barlibs`).

+Example:

+    luastatus -b dwm -B display=:0 -B separator=' ' widget1.lua widget2.lua

 How it works
 ===
 Each widget runs in its own thread and has its own Lua interpreter instance.